 ‘Roma inclusion’ will remain illusory as long as we do not confront the headwind itself.

 European racism against Roma is relying mostly on ignorance.
 We need to practice our citizenship in our countries and work for equity and solidarity.
 The reference paper convincingly defines antigypsyism as a major obstacle for equal citizenship.
-We need to show what we are, our diversity and our contributions to humanity."Ciprian Necula, State secretary, Ministry of European Funds, Contact Point for Roma of Romanian Government
+We need to show what we are, our diversity and our contributions to humanity."Ciprian Necula, Former State secretary, Ministry of European Funds, Contact Point for Roma of Romanian Government